Hitchin Boys' School: Traditions

 As with many former grammar schools, there are (and were) several traditions at Hitchin Boys' School that have been discontinued or continue to this day.

 Founders' Day, normally on 1 July, was originally a large ceremony.
 All of the students would go to St Mary's Church, accompanied by their teachers, and listen to a large service.
 Nowadays only the Sixth Form and Year 11 students continue this tradition.
 Founders' Day also signalled the arrival of the School's Swimming Competition.
 This was terminated, then revived in 2006 to take place on the afternoon of Founders' Day.

+Also taking place on Founders' Day is the presentation of the Times Shield to the winning house in that year's house league.
+The four houses are still an important part of school life and culture, with many inter-house competitions taking place throughout the year.
+These competitions span the full bredth of school life; sports, academics, and the creative and performing arts.

+Originally to help sports competitions within the school, the students were divided into four houses called Red, Yellow, Green and Blue.
+Later these were changed to Cambridge Line, Main Line, Hitchin Line and School, the separation being based upon the distribution of homes.
+Although the school was spilt into Houses before 1920 this lapsed and was re-introduced in the summer of 1925.
+The names of the four men who were associated with the Old Free House were chosen as titles, Mattocke, Skynner, Radcliffe and Pierson.